h1ddenpr0cess20/grokparty-web/README.md

 ## Running with Docker

-You can build a production bundle and serve it with Nginx using Docker:
+Build a production bundle and serve it with Nginx using Docker:

 ```bash
 docker build -t grokparty-web .